LuisValgoi/youtube-clone/README.md

 # Stacks & New Concepts

-- [x]: We shuold be using the `atomic-design-pattern` since we need to customize and clone the app again;
+- [x] We shuold be using the `atomic-design-pattern` since we need to customize and clone the app again;

 - [ ]: We should be using the `Single SPA` as the `microfrontends` type of architecture;